-The University's Payroll Department will calculate 'normal weekly earnings' using the average of the last 2 months salary before the end of the qualifying week.
+The University's Payroll Department will calculate 'normal weekly earnings' using the average of the last 2 months' salary before the end of the qualifying week.

-A colleague who is not entitled to SMP will be sent form SMP1 explaining why they are not eligible.
+A colleague who is not eligible for SMP will be sent an SMP1 form explaining why they are not eligible.
 They may be eligible for Maternity Allowance instead.

-Only colleagues who are employed by the University qualify for SML and OMP; if a contract of employment ends during the period of maternity leave and a colleague, who was eligible for maternity pay, has not yet received all 39 weeks maternity pay when their contract ends, they will still be entitled to the remainder of SMP.
+Only colleagues who are employed by the University are eligible for SML and OMP.
+If a colleague's employment ends during their period of maternity leave and they are eligible for maternity pay but have not yet received all 39 weeks maternity pay when their employment ends, they will still be entitled to the remainder of SMP.
 If the colleague begins work for another organisation during this period, they must inform the University as this will affect their SMP payments.